 It is clear from Scripture that individual believers in local churches owe honor (esteem) to all elders, and double honor (as in a regular honorarium) to those elders who are particularly gifted in oversight and teaching.
 Initiative should be taken by those who are blessed from the spiritual ministry of an elder to reciprocate that blessing materially.

-Among American Christians, there are many questions about a house church incorporating with the government, or having its own bank account.
+Among American Christians, there are many questions about a church incorporating with the government, or having its own bank account.
 We would caution against this.
 First, U.S. churches are already tax exempt, according to the Constitution.
 Further, having a church budget and bank account is just something else for the carnal coral to quibble over.
 If anything, it is the qualified elders who should incorporate as a 501c3 ministry.
 That way, tax exempt status can be gained, and free-will gifts to the elder would qualify as tax deductions, and the elder would not be on a salaried position from the church.
 The pastor-teacher would, in essence, be like any other self employed brother in the assembly.
-As has been pointed out above, he probably would have to have a ministry wider than one house church.
+As has been pointed out above, he probably would have to have a ministry wider than one small church.

 1 Peter 5